AAC vs MP3 - Difference between AAC and MP3

 1. MP3 or AAC: Sound Quality

 There is no doubt that AAC has a better audio quality than MP3 at the same bitrates, especially in lower bitrates (< 128kpbs).
-When encoded at a bitrate of 128kpbs, you’ll see the evident difference between MP3 and AAC as the audio encoded with AAC is more transparent than that of MP3.
+When encoded at a bitrate of 128kpbs, you’ll hear the evident difference between MP3 and AAC as the audio encoded with AAC is more transparent than that of MP3.
 The reason for this is due to the several improvements that AAC has made over MP3.
 AAC takes more sample rates, for example, from 8 to 96 kHz compared to MP3’s 16 to 48 kHz.
 And that helps to capture more detail of the sound source (even the frequency that is imperceptible by the ear).
 It also handles audio frequencies above 16 kHz much better than MP3.
 For grabbing transient signals, AAC is more accurate than MP3 as well, for AAC uses a blocksize of 128 or 120 samples while MP3 uses only 192 sample blocks.
 However, as bitrate increases, from 190kpbs upwards, you really can’t tell the difference because they sound roughly equivalent to the human ear.

 2. AAC or MP3: File Size